SheryllGDS/message-patterns/receipt/payment-receipt-sms.md

 ***

-Personal tax account: We received your payment of ((amount paid)) on ((date and time)).
+Tax your vehicle: You paid ((amount paid)) by Direct Debit on (date and time).
 Your reference is ((reference)).
-If this is the wrong amount, contact us at https://www.gov.uk/personal-tax-refund.
+This covers December 2016 to the end of November 2017.
+If this is incorrect, go to https://www.gov.uk/vehicle-tax-refund.